itskingori/itskingori.github.io/_posts/articles/2014/2014-07-14-life-in-24-hour-chunks.md

 > clinical training, he is often described as the "Father of Modern Medicine."

 > Osler was a fascinating, accomplished, and erudite man who liked to quote
-> Thomas Carlyle’s prescription that "Our main business is not to see what lies
+> Thomas Carlyle's prescription that "Our main business is not to see what lies
 > dimly in the distance, but to do what lies clearly at hand."

 > As I followed up on Osler, I quickly came to his speech "A Way of Life,"
 > delivered to students at Yale University in 1913.
-True to Carlyle’s
+True to Carlyle's
 > prescription, Osler proposes that men work steadily towards success and
 > fulfillment in life by taking the world in strict 24-hour increments, letting
 > neither yesterday nor tomorrow be a worry today.
 (He called it "Life in day-